 A good place to start is to automate the most time-consuming tasks at the end of the period.
 It will not only help the employees to take their time back, but it can also contribute to significant cost savings.

-To learn more about how Adra by Trintech can automate essential financial close processes and provide valuable insights into workflow management, check out this 15-minute feature of Adra Task Manager.
+To learn more about how Trintech can automate essential financial close processes and provide valuable insights into workflow management, check out our eBook, A Modern Guide to Financial Close Management.